Alaskanvbm/Alaskanvbm/README.md

 - Hello, I’m @Alaskanvbm
 - I’m interested in police, military, and aviation
-- I’m currently learning some small code
+- I’m currently learning some small code.
+I specialize in first responder liveries for cars.
+I do modeling as well.
 - I’m looking to collaborate on ROBLOX
 - You can reach me on discord "floppabeans"
 - He/Him